minkymorgan/bytefreq-awk/README.md

 The example above shows the setting for a tab delimited file, but there are many advanced field and record separator choices available if you read the AWK documentation.
-Common delimiters are:

-     -F"\t"   # tab delimited
-     -F"|"    # pipe delimited
-     -F","    # flat comma delimited - does not meet csv parsing standards.
-See *parsers*

 Commandline options to set are:

     -f bytefreq_v1.05.awk        The -f option tells awk to run the profiler code.
 Be sure to include a fully qualified file path